 Completed in 2012, Seahorses was designed to give the highest standards of comfort and warmth within, whilst maintaining a traditional style of exterior.
 We hope to provide a contemporary home filled with light and all that is necessary for a perfect break, away from the hustle and bustle of modern life.

-Upon entry to Seahorses you will find yourself in the hallway, with plenty of hooks for hanging coats.
+Upon entering the front door to Seahorses you will find yourself in the hallway, with plenty of hooks for hanging coats and dog leads.

 The sitting-room is a large, light room with stunning views across Loch Nedd to Quinag and out to sea.
-It has an open fire (initial supply of logs provided) and lovely comfy sofas and chairs covered in luxurious fabrics by Abraham Moon and Sanderson.
+It has a log burner (initial supply of logs provided) and lovely comfy sofas and chairs covered in luxurious fabrics by Abraham Moon and Sanderson.
 Most evenings you will be able to watch the badger through the patio doors as she eats her way through the bowl of food you have left out.
 There is also a flat screen TV with DVD/Blu-ray player and a great selection of DVDs.
-There is Wi-Fi (not superfast!) throughout the house along with a landline telephone (mobile reception can be variable).
+There is Wi-Fi (not superfast!) throughout the house along with a landline telephone (mobile reception can be variable indoors).

-The well equipped kitchen has a Neff electric oven and induction hob, microwave, toaster, Nespresso Coffee machine, integrated dishwasher and tall fridge freezers.
-The utility area has a washing machine, tumble drier and an extra fridge freezer.
+The well equipped kitchen has a Neff electric oven and induction hob, microwave, toaster, Nespresso Coffee machine, Ninja Foodi Multi-Cooker, integrated dishwasher and tall fridge freezer.
+The utility area has a washing machine, tumble dryer and an extra fridge freezer.

 Open plan with the kitchen is the dining room, with large oak dining table for six and more fabulous views!